 2. Starting on the outside of the garment (where you are going to sew the button on) push the needle through from front to back.
 This way, your knot will be hidden by the button.

 3. Sew back up through the garment, this time putting the needle through the button loop or one of the holes.
 If your button has just two holes, sew up through one and down through the other 6-8 times.
-If your button has four holes, sew in an X for 3-4 passes and then, if the button will not be visible, sew in an square around the outside for extra strength.
+If your button has four holes, sew in an X for 3-4 passes and then, if the button will not be visible, sew in a square around the outside for extra strength.

 4. Push the needle back up through the fabric, but NOT any of the button holes.
 Wrap thread around the stitching between the button and the garment 2-3 times.
 Sew back down through the fabric and knot it off.
+Check out the tutorial below for detailed instructions:

 What do you think?